Welcome to the Diocese of Lake Charles

 After gathering all the survey responses, emails, and consultation with the Presbyteral Council of the Diocese of Lake Charles, a recommendation was given to Bishop Provost.
 Overall, parishioners expressed regret that they had lost all their churches to the storm but understood that it might not be possible for all of them to be rebuilt due to lack of funding, population, support, etc., not to mention more destructive hurricanes.

-The decision to amalgamate Our Lady Star of the Sea Catholic Church, Grand Chenier Catholic Church, and Sacred Heart of Jesus Catholic Church in Creole and relocate to Sweetlake was the logical choice given the elevation of the property.
+The decision to amalgamate Our Lady Star of the Sea Catholic Church in Cameron, St. Eugene Catholic Church in Grand Chenier, and Sacred Heart of Jesus Catholic Church in Creole and relocate to Sweetlake was the logical choice given the elevation of the property.
 The new church will be built on Cameron Ridge, the highest point of elevation in Cameron Parish.
 Another benefit is that the property is owned by the Diocese of Lake Charles where St. Patrick’s Chapel stood.

 Following Hurricane Rita in 2005, and Hurricane Ike in 2008, the only Masses on the coast for nearly six years were celebrated at St. Patrick’s Chapel, and people seemed accommodated to it.
 The current situation is similar.